 A radiologist is a physician, who after becoming a medical doctor, attends four additional years of medical school to specialize in interpreting medical images, which makes him/her an imaging expert.
 Images are obtained using x-rays, CT scan, MRI, Ultrasound, or Nuclear Medicine.
 When any radiology exam is performed, the radiologist "reads" the images and dictates a report.
 This report is sent directly to your doctor.
 After your doctor receives this report, he/she passes the results on to you and answers any questions or concerns that you might have.
 If you do not hear from your doctor within a reasonable amount of time, please call his/her office to make arrangements to receive the results.

-We are connected to these radiologists through a modern, state of the art digital PACS system, which allows the radiologists to view images 24 hours a day, even when they are not physically here in Star Valley.
+When Dr. Veigel. is not on premesis, we are connected to the radiologists at Medical Imaging Associates through a modern, state of the art digital PACS system, which allows the radiologists to view images 24 hours a day, even when they are not physically here in Star Valley.
 There is at least one radiologist on duty at all times.

 Medical ImagingAssociates radiologists also read all of the radiology procedures from Teton Hospital in Driggs; Bear Lake Hospital in Montpelier; Madison Medical Center in Rexburg; Mountain Valley Outpatient Imaging Center in Rexburg; and the clinic at BYU Idaho in Rexburg.